Swinburne University of Technology

 Course overview

 The Graduate Certificate of Marketing includes foundation units across design thinking, data analysis, consumer behaviour and digital marketing.
-Upon graduation, you can seek work in the industry or pathway to a master's degree.
+Upon graduation, you can seek work in the industry or pursue a master's degree.
+This course offers an industry co-creation process from development to delivery.
+The university embeds experiential learning, real clients, live projects and interactions with industry partners.
+This allows you to quickly incorporate what you’re learning into your workplace.

 Key facts